-The Fund will distribute profits to the unitholders every six months, on 15 May and 15 November of each year.
-All unitholders registered in the Fund on the aforementioned dates will have the right to receive dividends.
-In the event that these dates are not an official business day, the distribution will be on the next working day.
+The Fund will distribute profits to the unitholders every six months, on 15 May and 15 November each year.
+All unitholders registered in the Fund on the dates will have the right to receive dividends.
+If these dates are not an official business day, the distribution will be on the next working day.
 The Fund Manager is left with the option to determine the profits to be distributed based on the income received from the dividends and capital gains.
 After the dividend is distributed, the Fund's NAV will decrease by the amount being distributed.